ArctosDB/documentation-wiki/_documentation/encumbrance.markdown

 ---
 # Encumbrance

-Encumbrances restrict the visibility of catalog records or record data.
-Encumbrances should no be confused with [permits](https://handbook.arctosdb.org/documentation/permits.html), which involve acceptable use of materials or information.
+In the strictest sense, an Encumbrance restricts the visibility of catalog record to only the collection managers.
+Encumbrances should not be confused with [permits](https://handbook.arctosdb.org/documentation/permits.html), which involve acceptable use of materials or information.

 ## encumbrance_id